Self-guided Walking Holiday in Porto: City, Heritage & Nature

-Porto, situated on the Douro River, is the capital of the north and the second largest city in Portugal.
+Porto, situated on the Douro River, is the capital of the north and the second-largest city in Portugal.

-Historically a fishing port and ship-building center during the Age of Discoveries, Póvoa de Varzim is now a popular resort with 12km of stunning beaches.
-People come here to bathe in the iodine-rich waters (from the local seaweed) since the late 19th century.
+Historically a fishing port and ship-building centre during the Age of Discoveries, Póvoa de Varzim is now a popular resort with 12km of stunning beaches.
+People have come here to bathe in the iodine-rich waters (from the local seaweed) since the late 19th century.
 This will be the destination of one of the walks along the coast.